ton-community/ton-docs/docs/develop/howto/blockchain-configs.md

 ## Param 29

-This parameter provides the configuration for the consensus protocol above catchain ([Param 28](#param-28)) in the TON blockchain.
+This parameter provides the configuration for the consensus protocol above catchain ([Param 28](#param-28)) in the TON Blockchain.
 The consensus protocol is a crucial component of a blockchain network, and it ensures that all nodes agree on the state of the distributed ledger.

 ### Configuration parameters: